iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 `SELECT * FROM (SELECT firstname, lastname, salary, location, row_number over(PARTITION BY location ORDER BY salary DESC) AS rownum FROM employee) AS temptable WHERE rownum = 1;`

 # Rank and Dense Rank
+- like, row_number, you must have to use order by clause
+- Like, row_number we can also use partition by with Rank and Dense Rank(optional)
+- row_number() function do not consider duplicates but Rank and Dense Rank do.

+**Rank**

+`SELECT firstname, lastname, salary, RANK() over (ORDER BY salary DESC) from employee;`
+- it will skip ranking where duplicates exist

+**Dense Rank**

+`SELECT firstname, lastname, salary, DENSE_RANK() over (ORDER BY salary DESC) from employee;`

+- it does not skip ranking where duplicates exist

+If there are no duplicates then row number, rank and dense rank lead to similar results.

+Only the difference comes when there are duplicates.